-Diarrhea is a symptom, not an illness in itself and often indicates that something is awry with the horse’s digestive system.
-Usually, a horse’s manure is a pile of nicely formed, round-ish ‘buns’ or ‘road apples’.
-However, if the horse’s digestive system rushes its contents through too quickly, the manure can range from slightly sloppy, to loose and very watery.
-In severe cases, the loose manure may exit forcibly, and end up covering stall walls and anything else in the way.
-Diarrhea can last a day or two, and you may never find the reason it occurred.
-But in some cases, it can become chronic requiring ongoing treatment and vigilance.
+In severe cases, the loose manure may exit forcibly and end up covering stall walls and anything else standing in its path.
+Frequently, diarrhea may last for a day or two, resolve on its own, and you may never find the reason it occurred.
+But in some cases, it can be extremely acute and severe or become chronic and require ongoing treatment and vigilance.

-While most episodes of diarrhea are not a huge problem, diarrhea can also be an indication of a serious life-threatening illness.
-Here is a list of just some of the things that cause diarrhea.
+There are many reasons horses get diarrhea.
+While most episodes are not a huge problem, diarrhea can also be an indication of a serious, life-threatening illness.
+Some of the causes of diarrhea in a horse include:

 - Food sensitivity or allergy

-- Spoiled Feed
+- Spoiled feed

 - Parasite load

-- Equine Gastric Ulcer Syndrome or EGUS
+- Equine gastric ulcer syndrome or EGUS

-- NSAIDs (including Butazone)
+- Nonsteroidal anti-inflammatory drugs (including Butazone)

 - Poisoning such as slaframine poisoning